botify-hq/developers-docs/api_docs/markdowns/api/analysis/aggregate-urls.md

 ## Example: Simple and Range Group-By

-The following example of [[BQLAggsQuery;bql#urlsaggsquery]] groups URLs by HTTP code and response time on 2 ranges (fast and slow URLs).
+The following example of [[BQLAggsQuery;bql-aggs-query]] groups URLs by HTTP code and response time on 2 ranges (fast and slow URLs).
 The URLs dataset is filtered on compliant URLs using `filters` key.

 ### Request
 ```JSON